tedirghazali/alga-css/README.md

 <br/>

 # Alga CSS
-Alga CSS is a scope-first CSS toolkit for quickly mix or compose the CSS references and share the CSS properties between components
+Alga CSS is a scope or component-first CSS toolkit for quickly mix or compose the CSS components and properties

-What I mean by scope-first is, this Alga CSS is specially made for frameworks or libraries that support scoped-css like `Vue`, `Svelte` or `Astro`.
-Also, my goal in building this is to support all the UI libraries that I have now like `vidie` or `sastra`.
+I rewrite the entire api again, this time I will focus on provide a component for CSS instead

 All the main features:
 1. Created for scoped CSS
 2. As a PostCSS plugin
 3. Composing or mixing CSS components
-4. Provide/inject a large CSS component
-5. Custom CSS utility/helper (preset, define, color, screen, etc.)
+5. Custom CSS helpers (preset, define, color, screen, etc.)
 6. Extract classes from HTML (Petite-Vue, Alpine.js), Vue, Svelte, and Astro

 ## Installation and Setup